lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration-65.md

     In the **Account** tab, you create the Adobe IMS Account but for that you will need the integration details.
 Keep this page open for now.

-    Open a new tab and [Create Adobe I/O integration](#createnewintegration) to get the integration details for IMS Account configurations.
+    Open a new tab and [create Adobe I/O integration](#createnewintegration) to get the integration details for IMS Account configurations.

 ### Create Adobe I/O integration {#createnewintegration}